guntaaskapoor24/soundscape/README.md

   entered by the user.

 **Algorithm:**
-  SoundScape used K - Means Clustering to group songs together based on their common characteristics like instrumentalness, acousticness, valence etc.
+  SoundScape uses K - Means Clustering to group songs together based on their common characteristics like instrumentalness, acousticness, valence etc. In other words, SoundScape uses Content - Based Filtering to group together songs based on similar characteristics.
   It then provides top 5 recommendations.

 **Data:**